Vaccines and autism: Vaccine overload

+Measles, mumps, and rubella vaccines were given together as MMR.
 Diphtheria, tetanus, and pertussis vaccines were given together as the DTaP.
-Measles, mumps, and rubella vaccines were given together as MMR.
+Regarding the latter, Sanofi Pasteur’s Tripedia DTaP vaccine automatically included autism on a long list of “adverse events” in 2005 due to unverified reports from consumers, although such reports did not "establish a causal relationship" to the vaccine at any point.

 COVID-19

 A study, initially published in 2024, claimed that the COVID-19 vaccine could generate autism traits in male offsprings of rats.
-The study has been criticized early on by scientists for its dubious methodology, and has been, in the summer of 2025, retracted on the grounds of methodological concerns.
+The study was criticised early on by scientists for its dubious methodology, and has been, in the summer of 2025, retracted on the grounds of methodological concerns.

 Celebrity involvement and social media

-Some celebrities have spoken out on their views that autism is related to vaccination, including: Jenny McCarthy, Kristin Cavallari, Robert De Niro, Jim Carrey, Bill Maher, and Pete Evans.
+Some celebrities have spoken out on their views that autism is related to vaccination, including: Jenny McCarthy, Kristin Cavallari, Robert De Niro, Jim Carrey, Bill Maher and Pete Evans.

 McCarthy, one of the most outspoken celebrities on the topic, has said her son Evan's autism diagnosis was a result of the MMR vaccine.
 She authored Louder than Words: A Mother's Journey in Healing Autism and co-authored Healing and Preventing Autism.
 She was also president of Generation Rescue, a non-profit organisation that claimed vaccines made children autistic and promoted various unproven treatments.
 Generation Rescue ceased operations in December 2019.

 In September 2015 in the United States, Donald Trump, in a debate for the Republican Party's nomination for the 2016 US presidential election (which he won), stated he knew of a 2-year-old child who had recently received a combined vaccine, developed a fever, and subsequently autism.

 Robert F. Kennedy Jr is one of the most notable proponents of the anti-vaccine movement.
 Kennedy published the book Thimerosal: Let the Science Speak: The Evidence Supporting the Immediate Removal of Mercury--A Known Neurotoxin--From Vaccines.
 He is also the former chairman of the board of Children's Health Defense, a group and website widely known for its anti-vaccination stance.

 A study conducted through Facebook explored the results of anti-vaccine ads and pro-vaccine ads.
 The study found that even with a similar number of anti-vaccine ads and pro-vaccine ads, the middle point in the data set of ads per buyer was higher in anti-vaccine ads.
 Another difference the study revealed was that the anti-vaccine ads were primarily targeted toward women and young adults who possibly had children.
 The pro-vaccination ads were presented evenly to different ages.